 Next up, we have Stardew Valley.
 Stardew Valley is a hit indie farming simulation game that took the world by storm.
 It’s an open-ended RPG inspired by other popular games like Harvest Moon, Rune Factory, Terraria, and Minecraft.

 In Stardew Valley, you inherit your grandpa’s old farm plot in Pelican Town.
-You arrive at the land and see that it was neglected, has overgrown fields, and old structures.
-You are armed with the task of restoring it to its natural beauty, starting only with old tools and a few coins under your belt.
+You arrive at the land and see that it is full of neglected fields and old structures.
+You are armed with the task of restoring it to its natural beauty, starting only with old tools and a few coins.

 Stardew Valley allows you to do traditional farming activities, like growing crops, raising livestock, fishing, cooking, and foraging.
-However, it’s also full of RPG elements like different weapons, leveling up skills, unique enemies, and tons of buffs to discover.
+However, it’s also full of RPG elements like combat, exploration, treasure hunting, and puzzle solving.

-In Satisfactory, you’re an engineer who is tasked to colonize a planet by building a factory for FICSIT.
+In Satisfactory, you’re an engineer who has to colonize a planet by building a factory for FICSIT.
 At the start, you are already given an important choice.
-You need to choose your starting location from four different biomes, which will affect the resources that you’ll have access to.
+You need to choose your starting location from four options, which will affect the resources that you’ll have access to.

 You’ll start out with the Hub and a few basic machines to build your factory.
 Eventually, you’ll start to progress in “tiers” where you can unlock more complex machines and new materials to create a sophisticated factory.